 Here is a breakdown of common one-time costs that come with buying a home on Prince Edward Island:

-Title Insurance Fee – This is a one-time insurance policy you purchase when buying a home that protects you and your lender from financial loss due to problems with the property’s title.
+- Title Insurance Fee – This is a one-time insurance policy you purchase when buying a home that protects you and your financial institution from financial loss due to problems with the property’s title.

 Additional home expenses to keep in mind may include renovation costs, appliances, lawn care and snow removal items, moving expenses, condo fees (if applicable), and services hook up fees for services such as internet, electricity, and cable.